vi-code/cannatech-db/modules/iam/README.md

 In your Lambda function configuration, specify the IAM role created by this module by including the following code:

 `role = module.lambda_rds_access.lambda_role_arn`

-## Conclusion

-This Terraform module makes it easy to create an IAM policy and role for a Lambda function to access an Amazon RDS database.
-By using Terraform, you can automate the process of creating and updating the policy and role, ensuring that your Lambda functions always have the necessary permissions to interact with the database.